slipwayhq/slipway_docs/docs/getting-started/create-your-first-rig.md

 :::warning
 Passing the API key as a query string parameter is not generally recommended for security reasons.
-Passing it using the `authentication` header is preferred, but not always possible.
+Passing it using the `authorization` header is preferred, but not always possible.
 See the [API Keys](/docs/basics/serving-rigs#api-keys) documentation for more information.
 :::